 For 25 years, Project MUSE has been the trusted and reliable source of complete, full-text versions of scholarly journals from many of the world's leading universities and scholarly societies.
-Currently, Project MUSE has over 700 journals from 125 publishers and offers over 60,000 books from more than 100 presses.
+Currently, Project MUSE has over 700 journals from 125 publishers and offers nearly 70,000 books from more than 140 presses.
 All books are fully integrated with Project MUSE's scholarly journal content, with collection and single title purchasing, subscription, OA books/MUSE Open and evidence-based acquisition models available.

 Project MUSE promotes the creation and dissemination of essential humanities and social science resources through collaboration with libraries, publishers, and scholars worldwide.
 Forged from a partnership between a university press and a library, Project MUSE is a trusted part of the academic and scholarly community it serves.